-Searches have failed to find credible enumerations for our John PIGOTT Jr in either of the 1860 or 1870 Federal Censuses.
+Searches have failed to find credible enumerations for our John PIGOTT Junior in either of the 1860 or 1870 Federal Censuses.
 His "breaching" the conditions of his temporary "visa" might account for this reticence in being recorded in government census returns, although circumstances of his time may not have required such caution.

-His remains were interred in Grave 549, Section 4, Oak Hill Cemetery, Lawrence, Kansas, on 31 Aug 1877.
+His remains were interred in Grave 549, Section 4, Oak Hill Cemetery, Lawrence, Kansas, on 31 August 1877.

 JOHN PIGOTT JUNIOR MARRIES HIS COUSIN'S DAUGHTER.